kubecost/docs/aws-cloud-integrations.md

 <details>
 	<summary>My kubernetes clusters run in different accounts</summary>

 On each sub account running kubecost, attach both of the following policies to the same role or user.
-Use a user if you intend to integrate via servicekey, and a role if via IAM annotation (See more below under Via Pod Annotation by EKS)
+Use a user if you intend to integrate via servicekey, and a role if via IAM annotation (See more below under Via Pod Annotation by EKS).
+The SpotDataAccess policy statment is optional if the spot data feed is configured (see “Setting up the Spot Data feed” step below)

 ```